Sardis: Later history

-Sardis began to decline in the 600s AD.
-It remained part of the Byzantine Empire until 1078 AD, by the Seljuk Turks.
-It was reconquered in 1097 by the Byzantine general John Doukas and came under the rule of the Byzantine Empire of Nicaea when Constantinople was taken by the Venetians and crusaders in 1204.
-However, once the Byzantines retook Constantinople in 1261, Sardis and surrounding areas fell under the control of Ghazw emirs.
+Sardis began to decline in the 600s.
+It remained part of the Byzantine Empire until it was lost in 1078 AD to the Seljuk Turks.
+It was reconquered in 1097 by the Byzantine general John Doukas and remained part of the Byzantine Empire and later the Empire of Nicaea, after Constantinople was sacked by the Venetians and Crusaders in 1204.
+In 1257 the Sultan Kaykaus II met Theodore II Laskaris in the city, asking for aid against the Mongols who had taken Iconium.
+Theodore provided him with 400 men under primmikerios Isaac Doukas Mourtzouphlos.
+In exchange for the support, Kaykaus returned to the Byzantines Laodicea, Chonae and the two small fortresses of Sakaina and Ypsele.

+After the Byzantines retook Constantinople in 1261, Sardis and surrounding areas slowly fell under the control of Ghazw emirs.
 The Cayster valleys and a fort on the citadel of Sardis were handed over to them by treaty in 1306.
 The city continued its decline until its capture and probable destruction by the Turco-Mongol warlord Timur in 1402.
+Its metropolis had severely declined by that point, and its titles had already been assumed by the metropolis of Philadelphia in 1369.

 By the 1700s, only two small hamlets existed at the site.
 In the 20th century, a new town was built.

 In 2025, Sardis was enlisted as a UNESCO World Heritage Site, for its significance as the home of coinage.